-Call for applications closed: "Grand prix scientifique 2020" Simone and Cino Del Duca Foundation
+Call for applications: "Grand prix scientifique 2023" Simone and Cino Del Duca Foundation

 The prize is as follows: